okami101/vuetify-admin/packages/admin/README.md

 Classic crud pages that can be generated with CLI plugin :

 * List : classic resource browser, paginable, filtrable as-you-type, multi-sortable and exportable.
 Can have global SQL like search filter as well as advanced specific filters.
-Use datagrid component by default that can be replaced by your own custom data-iterable layout list component.
+Use datatable component by default that can be replaced by your own custom data-iterable layout list component.
 * Show : entirely customizable layout show page.
 Use fields components as formatter for each resource properties.
 * Create : form page for new resource creation.
 Can use an other existing resource as source for input prefilling (clone).
 * Edit : customizable form page for an existing resource.
-Ideal place (as show page) for adding other related resources with contextualized datagrid or any other layout you want.
+Ideal place (as show page) for adding other related resources with contextualized datatable or any other layout you want.

 > See [dedicated guide](https://vtec.okami101.io/guide/components/list).